enboarder/tech-test-full-stack-engineer/README.md

 The boilerplate code assumes you have Docker running on your machine.
 If you do not, they offer easy to install binaries ([Mac](https://docs.docker.com/docker-for-mac/install/)) ([Windows](https://docs.docker.com/docker-for-windows/install/)).

 First you will need to install the dependencies using npm.
 The starter project has been structured to separate the browser application and the server application into separate folders.
-To install the dependencies for both applications, run the `npm intall` command from the "client" and "server" folders respectively
+To install the dependencies for both applications, run the `npm install` command from the "client" and "server" folders respectively

 To run the project, use a cli tool to open the "docker" folder within the project, then run `docker compose up -d`
 * You should now have the UI running at http://localhost:3000 and the server running at http://localhost:4000